awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 Specifies an Amazon EC2 Auto Scaling scaling policy so that the Auto Scaling group can change the number of instances available for your application in response to changing demand\.

-To update an existing scaling policy, use the existing policy name and set the property to change\.
-If you leave a property unspecified when updating a scaling policy, the corresponding value remains unchanged\.

 If you create either a step scaling policy or a simple scaling policy, you must also create a CloudWatch alarm that monitors a CloudWatch metric for your Auto Scaling group\.
 Note that you can associate a CloudWatch alarm with only one scaling policy\.

 For more information about using scaling policies to scale your Auto Scaling group automatically, see [Dynamic Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scale-based-on-demand.html) in the *Amazon EC2 Auto Scaling User Guide*\.